A hint of controversy

 Islwyn Ffowc Ellis, originally from the Wrexham area but settled at Lampeter where he was a university lecturer, authored several novels exploring 20th century politics.
 'Cysgod y Cryman' and its sequel 'Yn ôl i Leifior', were translated into English as ‘In the shadow of the sickle’ and ‘Back to Lleifior’.

 Contemporary authors Niall Griffirths and Malcolm Pryce have a different perspective on Aberystwyth and rural Wales.
-Pryce tells humourous tales of druids and detectives, whilst Wales Book of the Year winner Griffiths' characters are tougher antiheroes, but perhaps his list of favourite authors shows that he is following in the footsteps of some of his own heroes.
+Pryce tells humourous tales of druids and detectives in an affectionate pastiche of the film noir detective genre, set in an Aberystwyth controlled by a Druid Mafia whilst Wales Book of the Year winner Griffith's characters are atougher antiheroes, but perhaps his list of favourite authors shows that he is following in the footsteps of some of his own heroes.